 Justices of the peace are volunteers who provide document witnessing and certification services to the community both during and outside business hours.
 They do not provide legal advice.

-Document Signing Stations (DSSs) provide the community with convenient access to Justices of the Peace during business hours and evenings.
+Document signing stations provide the community with convenient access to justices of the peace during business hours and evenings.

-DSSs are located in public places such as police stations and libraries.
-DSS hours vary between locations; it is advisable to check operating hours before attending.
+The stations are located in public places such as police stations and libraries.
+The hours vary between locations, it is advisable to check operating hours before attending.
 Appointments are not necessary.

 - attesting the execution of a document

 - witnessing an affidavit for use in court

 - certifying a true copy of an original document

 Justices of the peace cannot charge for their services.

 Refer to this list of authorised witnesses for persons who can witness statutory declarations and persons who can receive affidavits according to the Evidence (Miscellaneous Provisions) Act 1958.

 Pharmacists' witnessing services